markbastian/clojure-club/README.md

 ## Problems

+#### May 12th<sup>th</sup>: [Mount](https://github.com/tolitius/mount)

+Mark will be talking about mount, a simple library for managing state in Clojure.
+For context, any sizeable app will need some sort of basic configuration (a database being the classic example) to function.
+For testing you need the ability to setup and teardown different configs on fly.
+Mount is a great way to do this.
+It can be used to mock up any set of states you might want for dev, test, prod, or whatever.

 #### May 5th<sup>th</sup>: Procedural Domain Generation and Modeling Using Spec

 [Spec](https://clojure.org/about/spec) is all the hotness in Clojure nowadays.
 It allows you to